A1Sushi/RPS2/README.md

 - Use if...else statements to play a single round of RPS
 - Making functions case-insensitive
 - Creating prompt() to allow user to input value
-- Creating a function that returns the result of another function inside - Callback?
+- Using callback functions
-- Use increments to keep score of 5 round game and declare winner at the end
+- Using increments to keep score of 5 round game and declare winner at the end

-Recently Done
-1. Added scores inside function of playRound using console.log
-2. Used computerPlay instead of computerSelection to randomize each round, prompt instead of playerSelection to choose new value each round
-3. make the results work from calling playRound() x5;
-4. Make playerSelection input value different each round

-Question for TOP Discord
-1. Console.log is only to test right, so I still have to make sure the function call works the same way?
+- Using loops to play through 5 rounds of a game

 Question Solved
 1. I'm wondering why I can't make the function's playerSelection parameter case-insenstive, only the global variable works